Tristan Thompson ‘Bending Over Backwards’ For Khloe Kardashian & Her Family Following Scandal, Per ‘Radar’

 Tristan Thompson and Khloe Kardashian are trying to make their relationship work despite his shocking cheating scandal earlier this year.
 The NBA star is now said to be doing whatever it takes to win back Khloe and her famous family.

-According to a August 1 report by Radar Online, Tristan Thompson has been “bending over backwards” to please Khloe Kardashian in the months following his cheating scandal.
+According to an August 1 report by Radar Online, Tristan Thompson has been “bending over backwards” to please Khloe Kardashian in the months following his cheating scandal.
 Sources tell the outlet that Tristan has been begging Khloe for forgiveness, sending gifts, and more in hopes of getting back into the good graces of the Kardashian family.

 “He’s groveling and bending over backwards to please Khloe’s family, spending a fortune in the process.
 He’s sending Kris flowers on random occasions, buying gifts for the babies and bowls of fruit for the sisters.”